 Wheelchair: Free freshly painted wheelchair parking sign by Pink Sherbert Photography on Flickr under a CC-BY-2.0 Creative Commons Licence.

 Height adjustable computer workstations are located in the 24/7 IT Suite, Social Study Suite and Silent Study Suite.
-There is also a desk in the ground floor study area kept permanently at standing height.
 The desk handles are kept at the building Reception Desk and Service Desk.

 A hearing loop is fitted at the Service Desk.

 A lap-top computer stand is located in the Social Study Suite.

 A hand-held magnifier, a selection of coloured overlays and a variety of paper colours for printing & photocopying are kept at the Service Desk.
 The printer/copiers are fitted with adjustable keypads.

 A small number of trolley baskets are available to help move books around the Library.

 What is it?: texthelp Read&Write GOLD is an easy to use toolbar designed to assist students with their reading and writing.
 Features include:

 Who is it for?: It is available to be used by all students and staff.